Google cloud security issues are like any other cybersecurity issue—the difference is how you manage them

 - From a data infrastructure security standpoint, Google is second to none.
 Your data is far more secure being stored in Google cloud servers than on-site or at your local IT shop.

-- Google cloud security issues have far more to do with the data loss prevention and access management solutions that you have put in place for your organization’s G Suite.
+- Google cloud security issues are based in data loss prevention and access management solutions that you must put in place for your organization’s G Suite.
 If your security settings are not properly configured and you haven’t gained the visibility and control over G Suite that your IT team needs to do their job, there is nothing more Google can do to secure your data.

 - Data security is everyone’s responsibility.
 No tool or consultant is going to be able to do what good, old-fashioned employee training and vigilance can do!